Updated March 2026

 Liquid Labor solves this by removing the scarcity of work.

-We let the Hedonist have their 'corrupted demand.'
+We let the Hedonist have their ‘corrupted demand.’
 We let them demand a 100 Terawatt grid for their trivial amusements.
-The Architect then hijacks that 100 Terawatt grid-which the Hedonist paid for to launch the ships.
+The Architect then reuses that 100 Terawatt grid—which the Hedonist paid for—to launch the ships.